Harold V. Froehlich: Biography

 Born in Appleton, Wisconsin, Froehlich served in the United States Navy during the Korean War after graduating from Appleton Senior High School in 1950.
 In 1959, Froehlich graduated from the University of Wisconsin–Madison and then received his law degree in 1962.
 That same year, he was elected to his first term in the Wisconsin State Assembly.
 He would ultimately serve ten years in the Assembly, and was chosen as Speaker during the 1967–1968 and 1969–1970 sessions.
+He has been married to Sharon Ross since 1970, and they have two children.

 Besides being involved with politics he is also a certified public accountant and real estate broker.
 He is a former treasurer for the Black Creek Improvement Corp and former president of 322 Investment, Ltd.

-He was elected to the 93rd United States Congress in 1972 to the replacing the retiring incumbent John W. Byrnes in Wisconsin's 8th congressional district.
+He was narrowly elected to the 93rd United States Congress in 1972 to the replacing the retiring incumbent John W. Byrnes in Wisconsin's 8th congressional district.
 He lost his reelection bid to Democrat Robert John Cornell in the wave election of 1974, following the resignation of President Richard Nixon.
 Froehlich had voted for the impeachment of President Nixon as a member of the House Judiciary Committee.
 During his term in Congress, he hired future Wisconsin Supreme Court Justice David Prosser, Jr., as a legislative aide.

 Governor Lee S. Dreyfus appointed Froehlich to the Wisconsin Circuit Court in Outagamie County in 1981.
 He was elected to a full term on the court in 1982 and was subsequently re-elected in 1988, 1994, 2000, and 2006.
 The Wisconsin Supreme Court selected Judge Froehlich as Chief Judge for the 8th Judicial Administrative for the maximum 3 two-year terms from 1988 to 1994.
 He retired from the court on April 8, 2011.

 In 2013, Governor Scott Walker appointed Judge Froehlich to the Wisconsin Government Accountability Board.
 Judge Froehlich served as vice chair of the board in 2014.
 The Government Accountability Board was abolished by legislation signed by Governor Walker in 2015.

 During his career, Judge Froehlich served as president of the Wisconsin Trial Judges Association and was a delegate to the National Conference of State Trial Judges.
 Judge Froehlich was named "Judge of the Year" in 1999 by the Bench Bar committee of the State Bar of Wisconsin.
 In 2013, the state bar honored him with a Lifetime Jurist Achievement Award, where he was praised by his former legislative aide, Justice David Prosser, Jr. The American Judges Association created the "Harold Froehlich Award for Judicial Courage" in 2013, to "recognize the highest level of judicial courage in the service of justice."